pellared/otel-logs-talk/slides.md

 [click] the event name identifies the type of event being recorded - we are going to discuss it later

-[click] the information what application and which library or component generated this log
+[click] the information what generated this log

 [click]
 This isn't just regular logging made more complicated.